Svenja Hahn

-Svenja Ilona Hahn (born 25 July 1989) is a German politician of the Free Democratic Party (FDP) who has been serving as a Member of the European Parliament since 2019.
+Svenja Ilona Hahn (born 25 July 1989) is a German politician of the Free Democratic Party (FDP) who has been serving as a Member of the European Parliament since 2019, and as President of the Alliance of Liberals and Democrats for Europe Party since 2024.

 Early life and career

-Hahn grew up in Schleswig-Holstein.
+Hahn was born in Hamburg and grew up in Schleswig-Holstein.
 She studied history and cultural studies at the University of Giessen and, on a scholarship of the Friedrich Naumann Foundation, media studies at the Humboldt University of Berlin.

 From 2015 until 2019, Hahn worked on public relations at edding in Hamburg.

 Political career

-Memmber of the European Parliament, 2019–present
+Member of the European Parliament, 2019–present

 Hahn has been a Member of the European Parliament since the 2019 European elections.
 She has since been serving on the Committee on the Internal Market and Consumer Protection.
 In 2020, she also joined the Special Committee on Artificial Intelligence in a Digital Age.
+In this capacity, she has been one of the parliament’s shadow rapporteurs on the Artificial Intelligence Act.

 In addition to her committee assignments, Hahn is part of the Parliament's delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).
 She is also a member of the Spinelli Group, the European Parliament Intergroup on Anti-Racism and Diversity, the European Parliament Intergroup on LGBT Rights and the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas.

 Hahn served as President of the European Liberal Youth (Lymec) from 2018 to 2020.
 In 2020, she joined the board of the European Liberal Forum as First Vice-President.